 Before you think I’m pushing some fancy “unicorn tears” ingredient on you here, don’t worry ;) — the good news is that orange blossom water happens to be inexpensive.
 We’re talking just a few dollars.
 This is the brand I use from Amazon, and if you can find it locally it’s even cheaper at shops that have a decent ethnic aisle.
 This bottle will last you a loooooong time.
 And you can make amazing things with it.
-Like hariseh cake (which I’ll share a recipe for soon), or this pistachio orange blossom cheesecake.
-Use it in this bundt cake in place of rose water… I’ve got a few upcoming treats featuring it to share soon, too.
+Like hariseh cake, or this tahini orange blossom cheesecake.
+Use it in this bundt cake in place of rose water… etc.

 In a pinch, if you can’t find orange blossom water to make this cake, use orange extract.
 It’ll be nice.
 But much nicer with the orange blossom <3